-Guided by our basic policy of realizing stable increases in dividend levels over the long term, we set divi-Culded by our basic poincy of realizing stable increases in dividend levels over the long term, we set divi-dend on equity (DCE) at 3.3%, an increase of 0.1 percentage point year on year, for the third consecutiv fiscal year, in addition to acquiring ¥200.0 billion in treasury stock, our largest-ever acquisition.
+Guided by our basic policy of realizing stable increases in dividend levels over the long term, we set dividend on equity (DOE) at 3.3%, an increase of 0.1 percentage point year on year, for the third consecutive fiscal year, in addition to acquiring ¥200.0 billion in treasury stock, our largest-ever acquisition.
 We are committed to continuously strengthening shareholder returns.